web-pat/static_status_notifications/README.md

 `git clone https://github.com/web-pat/static_status_notifications.git`

 In order to check for outages the script parses *status.json* which is provided and updated by *static_status* next to the html.
-If you run this script from a directory separate from *static_status*, make sure the json-file is present or create a symlink to it:

-`ln -s /path/to/static_status/status.json status.json`
+Make sure the json-file is present at the location you entered in the script.

 ## Create Cronjob
 In order to check for outages periodically, create a Cronjob